jinbora0720/starter-academic2/content/home/research.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Effects of Short-term Air Pollution on COVID-19" company = "with David Dunson" company_url = ""
-  date_start = "2020-09-01"
-  date_end = ""
+  title = "Bag of DAGs: Flexible & Scalable Modelling of Spatiotemporal Dependence" company = "with Michele Peruzzi, James E. Johndrow, and David B. Dunson" company_url = "" date_start = "2020-09-01" date_end = ""
   description = """

-* Build a Bayesian model to predict effects of PM2.5 with and without wildfires.

-* Include information about dynamics of wildfires and their progression into a Gaussian process (GP) using multiple directed acyclic graphs (DAG).
+* Propose a computationally efficient approach to construct a well-defined spatial Gaussian process (GP) with the nonstationary covariance using multiple yet simple directed acyclic graphs (DAGs), which leads to computational efficiency, flexibility, and interpretability in point-referenced geostatistical models.

-* Investigate the short-term effect of PM2.5 on respiratory diseases including COVID-19.
+* Develop “bag of DAGs,” each of which is chosen to represent a different possible dependence structure, to induce nonstationarity.

+* Analyze spatiotemporal variability of fine particulate matter (PM2.5) in California in which a DAG represents a prevailing wind direction causing some associated covariance in the pollutants.

+* Study associations between air pollution and hospital visits related to COVID-19.

 """

 [[experience]]
-  title = "Prediction for Per- and polyfluoroalkyl Substances in relation to Stream Networks" company = "with Amy H. Herring" company_url = "" date_start = "2020-09-01"
+  title = "Scalable Gaussian Processes on Physically Constrained Domains" company = "with Amy H. Herring and David B. Dunson" company_url = "" date_start = "2020-09-01"
   date_end = ""

 description = """

-* Develop a predictive spatial model for per- and polyfluoroalkyl substances (PFAS) in public water system (PWS) along with uncertainty quantification.

-* Identify upstream and downstream information of PWSs in relation to the nearest stream network and construct a corresponding DAG.

-* Fit a multivariate GP using the DAG, incorporating external factors such as known sources or known relationship between PFAS compounds.
+* Motivated by groundwater contamination in which pollutant measurements are collected and meaningful only in a constrained domain, i.e., groundwater bodies with intrinsic geometry.

+* Develop the Barrier Overlap-Removal Acyclic Directed Graph GP (BORA-GP), a scalable GP method that incorporates the constrained domain via sparsity-inducing DAGs.

+* Enable characterization of dependence in constrained domains by removing an edge in a DAG if a linear path between two points overlaps physical barriers.

+* Analyze water pollutant measurements in California collected through the Groundwater Ambient Monitoring and Assessment Program (GAMA).

 """